nathantypanski/nathantypanski.com/blog/2014-08-03-a-vim-like-emacs-config.md

 - `evil-visual-state`

 Each of these can be called interactively with `M-x` to enable them.
 The way Evil works is each of these states is bound to a different keymap, and those keymaps change the meanings of your keys to call different functions when they are pressed.
 This affords you the ability to remap bindings across different states, where they will only work when `evil-mode` is enabled and Evil is also in the right state to activate the keymap.

+Use `ESC`, `i`, `v`, etc. as you would in Vim to switch between Evil states.
+Then play around with using `M-x` to toggle the different states before moving on.

 ## Binding keys